-If you would be interested in working with us to set up a new apprenticeship scheme or would like more information, contact email@example.com
+If you would be interested in working with us to set up a new apprenticeship scheme or would like more information, please email firstname.lastname@example.org.

-For anything else contact our Nexus team who will take time to understand your requirements and talk to you about your options.
+For any other queries, please email the Nexus team on email@example.com.
+The Nexus team will take time to understand your requirements and talk to you about your options.